chaos-lang/chaos-lang.org/website/docs/17_spells.md

 ## How do I use a spell?

-The Chaos interpreter programmed to look for a file named `math.kaos` in the current working directory when you type, for example `import math`.
+The Chaos runtime programmed to look for a file named `math.kaos` in the current working directory when you type, for example `import math`.
 If it cannot find the `math.kaos` file in the current working directory, it immediately looks for a file on `spells/math/math.kaos` path.
 If no such file found, as the last resort; it looks for a file named either `math.so` or `math.dylib` or `math.dll` *(according to your operating system)* under `spells/math/` directory.

-In simple terms, Chaos interpreter:
+In simple terms, Chaos language:

  1. Looks for the module in the same directory.
  2. Looks for the module under `spells/<MODULE-NAME>/`